emilk/loguru/README.md

 ## Why another logging library?
 I abhor logging libraries that `#include`'s everything from `iostream` to `windows.h` into every compilation unit in your project.
 Logging should be frequent in your source code, and thus as lightweight as possible.
 Loguru's header has *no #includes*.
 This means it will not slow down the compilation of your project.

+Also, I love the readable logs that indented scopes give you (see separate section).

 ## Versions
 * Version 0.1 - 2015-03-22 - Works great on Mac.